-CHIPO, meaning “gift” in the Shona language, seeks to promote hepatitis B education and prevention among African immigrants, and the healthcare providers and organizations that serve these communities, through raising awareness, developing local and national partnerships, and advocating for increased screening and improved linkage to care services.
-We currently have almost 50 coalition partners around the U.S. and in Africa dedicated to addressing viral hepatitis in African communities.
+CHIPO, meaning “gift” in the Shona language, seeks to promote hepatitis B education and prevention among African communities, and the healthcare providers and organizations that serve them, through raising awareness, developing local and national partnerships, and advocating for increased screening and improved linkage to care services.
+We currently have almost 60 coalition partners around the U.S. and in Africa dedicated to addressing viral hepatitis in African communities.

 The primary goals of CHIPO are to: